 Preschool and elementary teachers get gifts aplenty, but don’t forget about middle and high school teachers.
-Even though there are more of them, they like to feel appreciated too.
-Natalie Arrington taught high school in Los Angeles, and while she never expected gifts, she tells SheKnows a few kids would bring in gifts up to $20.
+Even though your child has more of them, they like to feel appreciated, too.
+Natalie Arrington taught high school in Los Angeles, and while she never expected gifts, she tells SheKnows a few kids would bring in gifts worth up to $20.
 But her best gifts were free: good behavior!
 “All I wanted was the kids to try their best in my class and be kind to each other.
 Just one good day where a kid pays attention and tries their best!”
 She says a thoughtful card or note is always appreciated as well; parents needn’t spend money.

 Burbank, California, parent Alice Clark’s husband and family are teachers.
 She says parents should feel free to give whatever they want for high school; her husband gets maybe 5 to 10 things per holiday season.
 “When you have a lot of teachers, even a $5 Target or Amazon card is appreciated and adds up,” Clark tells SheKnows.
 “Gift cards are best unless you really know the teacher and what they like.
 Personalized stuff is cute, but it adds up fast.”

 “I remember getting a small craft box filled with holiday candy and I was so happy someone remembered me,” says former middle school teacher Lisa Welch Rhee.
 “Why do the upper grade teachers get left out?
 Part of it is having six or seven teachers to buy for…some maybe couldn’t afford it…and some…well, parents tend to disengage when their kids hit middle school,” she tells SheKnows.

 Angela Johnson Malone teaches middle school and tells SheKnows they truly don’t expect anything but “a $5 Starbucks/Sonic/Chick-fil-A gift card is like receiving a gold medal for a middle/high school teacher.”